← Back to Blog

 Shoutout: CyberWarFare Labs — thanks for the range practice.

-All testing conducted in authorized lab environments with proper scope and controls.
+All testing was conducted in authorized lab environments with proper scope and controls.
+Never test systems without explicit authorization.